TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/diagnoseandsolve-microsoftdbformysql-servers-databases.md

         {
             "id": "Backups_and_restore_options_for_Azure_Database_for_MySQL",
-            "title": "Backups and restore options for Azure Database for MySQL", "description": "Backups and restore options for Azure Database for MySQL", "category": "",
+            "title": "Backups and restore options for Azure Database for MySQL", "description": "What are the backup and restore options for Azure Database for MySQL?", "category": "Backup and Restore",
             "searchTags": "",
             "supportTopicId": "32628381",
             "commonSolutionArticleId": "6593edfc-3e01-44e4-a125-8c47e7748b7b"